✂️ Analog Collages ✂️

 Aug.2021 I made this extremely uplifting collage during a workshop that my girlfriend and I attended.
 The artist who ran the workshop, Tay Butler, is an incredibly talented artist.
 I would highly recommend checking out his works, especially his video collages.

-Jun.2021 This is my favorite collage that I've ever made.
+Jun.2021 This is one of my favorite collages that I've ever made.
 It's pretty big (3 letter-sized pages taped together) and is an "interpret it how you would like" statement on the church and lesbianism.
 I cut all the images out of old magazines from the '50s and '60s; the only criteria for making it was that everything had to be printed in black-and-white.

 Dec.2019 I found this in a notepad from a boring desk job I had long ago.
 I don't like to go too insane with every collage that I make, so I like that this one is cartoony and more "fun" than some of my other ones.